rashmipriya/HollywoodPortfolio/README.md

 **addcharactertomovie.php

 This UI allows to enter 4 actors, corresponding character names, base amount and revenue share to a movie.
 As the requirement says there are 4 core actors, I have assumed in the project that there must be 4 actors to be added.
 I have added some validations here.
 All fields must be entered.
 The movie for which the data is entered should already exist in the database.
-The actors entered must also be available in the database and for the successfull entry in the database, for simplicity, I have assumed that "all" actors name should be available in the database.
+The actors entered must also be available in the database and for the successfull entry in the database, for simplicity, I have assumed that "all" actors name should be available in the database.I have also restricted the addition of same chracters to movies more than once by making ACTOR_ID and MOVIE_ID as the composite key for ACTOR_REVENUE_PER_MOVIE.
+So, if a user tries to enter same data again, even though the front end tells data entry successfully, the data is not added in the backend.